Where and when to see Orca, Whales, Dolphins (+ other Wildlife) in Orkney

 This post may contain affiliate links, which means we might earn a small commission on anything purchased through these links at no extra cost to you.
 Learn more on our disclaimer page.

-Due to it’s northerly location, nestled where the North Sea, Norwegian Sea and Atlantic Ocean meet, the Orkney Islands provide pivotal shelter for lots of migratory (and not-so-migratory) whales and dolphins (known as cetaceans).
+Due to its northerly location, nestled where the North Sea, Norwegian Sea and Atlantic Ocean meet, the Orkney Islands provide pivotal shelter for lots of migratory (and not-so-migratory) whales and dolphins (known as cetaceans).
 If you’ve looked around our website, you’ll have picked up on the fact that we’re huge marine wildlife fans.
 One of our favourite activities is whale and dolphin watching and Orkney has provided some of the best sightings of whales and dolphins that we’ve had in our lives.
 In this article, we’re going to break down exactly where the best places to see cetaceans in Orkney are, as well as provide a complete list of other wildlife that can be spotted in the Orkney Islands.

-Weather: Between 10-18°C (50-64°F) in Summer and 2-8°C (35-46°F) in the Winter.
+• Weather: Between 10-18°C (50-64°F) in Summer and 2-8°C (35-46°F) in the Winter.
 Rain is common in Winter, although it rarely snows, while Summer can be a mix of dry or wet, depending on the year.
 Luckily, the Orcadian breeze keeps the Scottish midges away.

-Currency: British Pound (£).
+• Currency: Great British Pound (£).

 The sun reflects off a bright blue sea in a quiet, calm bay.